-Google has the number of ways to upload your APK to publish, but before that, you have to create an app release, which only needs you to select the app created in the third step, and on the menu, locate the “Release Management” and then “App Releases.”
+Google has a number of ways to upload your APK to publish, but before that, you have to create an app release, which only needs you to select the app created in the third step, and on the menu, locate the “Release Management” and then “App Releases.”

 On App releases, you’ll be able to select how you want your app to be released, from close testing to public release.
 It helps if you want a close base to test your app first.

 Providing the rating appropriate for your app is quite important if you don’t want to have an “unrated” app listed in your play store since they are most probable to get removed from the store.